usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

 .. rst-class:: header-on-a-card header-seealso

 See Also
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is a hands-on tutorial intended to walk a user through the procedural steps required to use Dioptra.
 The following resources are complementary and provide high level explanations on Dioptra's design and motivation.

-* :ref:`Overview of Experiments <explanation-experiment-overview>` - A summary of how Dioptra components interact to create an experiment
+* :ref:`Workflow Architecture <explanation-workflow-architecture>` - An overview of how all the high level Dioptra components orchestrate together to execute jobs.
 * :ref:`Why Dioptra? <explanation-why-use-dioptra>` - An explanation of what Dioptra was built for